GabeScott/standard-works-vault/General Conference/1978 April - “Evidence of Things Not Seen”.md

 But instead of unity among Christians, what do we have?
 We have division, which is overwhelming evidence of the need for the continued ministry of Christian prophets.

 Do you remember how Paul explained this principle to the Ephesians?
-He said that the very foundation of the Church rested upon the apostles and the prophets, with Jesus Christ as the chief cornerstone.
-(Eph.
-2:20.)
+He said that the very foundation of the Church rested upon the apostles and the prophets, with Jesus Christ as the chief cornerstone. ([[Ephesians 2.20|Eph.
+2:20]].)

 Then, describing the organization of the Church, he said that the Savior “gave some apostles and some prophets and some evangelists and some pastors and teachers” as officers in the Church.
-He declared their purpose to be “for the perfecting of the saints, for the work of the ministry, for the edifying of the body” of the Church.
-(Eph.
-4:12.)
+He declared their purpose to be “for the perfecting of the saints, for the work of the ministry, for the edifying of the body” of the Church. ([[Ephesians 4.12|Eph.
+4:12]].)

 Is there ever a time when the members can stop working toward perfection, when they no longer are benefited by activity in the Church, or when they do not require teaching and edifying?

 Paul said that these officers who teach and edify are needed in the Church until we become perfect, until we reach the fulness of the measure of the stature of Christ.
 Heaven knows that none of us has achieved that distinction.

 But what was another reason these officers should remain in the Church?
-Paul says they were given to us as a protection “that we henceforth be no more [as] children tossed to and fro ... with every wind of doctrine.”
-(Eph.
-4:14.)
+Paul says they were given to us as a protection “that we henceforth be no more \[as\] children tossed to and fro … with every wind of doctrine.” ([[Ephesians 4.14|Eph.
+4:14]].)

 They will protect you from the false teachings of cultists and splinter groups and from the misleading philosophies of men.